 In recent years, outsourcing has been gaining enormous popularity.
 For many growing businesses today, especially those based in the United States, outsourcing is slowly becoming an essential part of their operations.

-The reason for reduced costs is that when you hire an outsourced team, you do not have to invest time and money in training and setup.
-Most outsourced teams consist of skilled professionals who already have all the tools they need to do the work you need them to do right from the start.
+When you hire an outsourced team, you don’t have to invest a huge amount of time and money in training and setup.
+Most outsourced teams consist of skilled professionals who already have all the tools they need to do the work required right from the start.

-But how can you know that the outsource team will deliver the work on time and up to your standards?
-It can be challenging to trust someone that is not a direct employee of your company.
-Although many outsource teams will be honest in their work, it is still recommended that you monitor what they do.
+But how can you know that the outsourced team will deliver the work on time and up to your standards?

 Let's explore some of the ways you can easily monitor the work your outsource team does.